 - I have turned vegetarian and no longer wish to handle dog meat

 - I have a new car and don’t want the dog on my leather seats

 Whilst generally affectionate and quiet, Greyhounds are still dogs and therefore they still do dog things!
 Like all dogs, Greyhounds:

 - Need regular exercise, mental stimulation and company.

-- May need veterinary treatment, should they get sick or injured.
+- Require veterinary treatment, should they get sick or injured.

-- Require ongoing coaching and training and boundaries in order to maintain and continue to develop good manners.
+- Require ongoing socialisation and training and need boundaries in order to maintain and continue to develop good manners.

 - Can growl, snap or bite if frightened, injured or startled.